 They are emotionally intelligent enough to receive both good and bad news with the same clarity of mind and this makes their subordinates confident enough to update them on anything.

 Leaders with good social skills are also great at planning, effecting and overseeing major changes in the workplace as well as resolving any arising disputes fairly and promptly.

 Leaders who are emotionally intelligent foster safe environments, where employees feel comfortable to take calculated risks, suggest ideas and to voice their opinions.
 In such safe environments, working collaboratively isn’t just an objective , but it gets woven into the organisational culture as whole.

-When a leader is emotionally intelligent, they can leverage emotions for the good of the organization.
-Leaders often have to act as change agents, and if they are aware of how others will react emotionally to changes they can anticipate this and plan the most appropriate ways to introduce and carry them out.
+When a leader is emotionally intelligent, they can use emotions to drive the organisation forward.
+Leaders often have the responsibility of effecting any necessary changes in the organisation, and if they are aware of others’ possible emotional reactions to these changes they are able to plan and prepare the most optimal ways to make them.

 Furthermore, emotionally intelligent leaders don’t take things personally and are able to forge ahead with plans without worrying about the impact on their egos.
 Personal vendettas between leaders and employees are one of the commonest hindrances to productivity in many workplaces.